aalborgunilib/check_primo_pipes/README.md

 # check_primo_pipes
 A plugin for Nagios (and other compatible monitoring services) to monitor the status of pipes in Ex Libris Primo library discovery system.
 It will alert in case of pipes in state: stopped error, stopped harvest error, and threshold exceeded error.

-It also features rudimentary support for identifying stale pipes.
-This works if you provide an expected maximum of hours a pipe should be in a running state.
-If a pipe is running above this threshold, a warning is issued.
+It also features rudimentary support for identifying stalled pipes.
+This works if you provide an expected maximum (in hours) a pipe should be in a running state.
+If a pipe exceeds the threshold, a warning is issued.

 ## About
 As Ex Libris Primo does not provide users with an API to the back office this plugin can monitor pipes using "screen scraping" via the HTML.